• Skip to primary navigation

 Lentils don't need to soak as beans do (though you need to sort and rinse them before cooking).
 Different types of lentils cook for different amounts of time.
 For example, red lentils are the fastest cooking, dissolving as they cook and making for a smooth soup.

-Lentil soup served with a salad on a plate on the table with a large salad begin the bowl.
+The recipe is served with a salad on a plate on the table with a large salad in the bowl.

 Tips